exercism/cpp/concepts/classes/introduction.md

 ## Constructors

-Constructors offer the possibility to assign values to member variables when the object is created.
+Constructors offer the possibility to assign values to member variables at object creation.
-They have the same name as the class and no return type.
+They have the same name as the `class` and do not have return type.
 A class can have several constructors:

 ```cpp